 3) Epoxy Spackle

-This spackle type is an excellent choice for repairing large holes, cracks, or fractures.
+This spackle type is excellent for repairing large holes, cracks, or fractures.
 It is a great choice because it has higher adhesive strength and longevity than other spackle types.
-However, despite its excellent functions, epoxy spackle takes a long time to dry and can take up to 24 hours to dry and fully cure before you can paint it.
+However, despite its excellent functions, epoxy spackle takes a long time to dry and may take up to 24 hours.

 4) Vinyl Spackle

 This spackle type is similar to acrylic spackle.
 Therefore, you can also use it for drywall, cement, wood, rock, and brick repairs.
 It is highly versatile, and this is because of the spackle’s elastic polymers.
 However, vinyl spackle takes a little bit longer to dry.
 It takes about 2 – 5 hours to dry.
-The drying time of vinyl spackle depends on the size of the repair, including environmental factors, such as humidity and temperature.
+The drying time of vinyl spackle depends on the repair size, including environmental factors, such as humidity and temperature.

 5) Quick-Dry Spackle

-If you are in haste and perhaps, dealing with light drywall damage, I recommend using a quick-dry spackle solution.
+If you are in haste and, perhaps, dealing with light drywall damage, I recommend using a quick-dry spackle solution.
 Before using this spackle type, you must mix it with water.
 One good thing about quick-dry spackle is that it can dry in minutes after application.
-However, if you use a premixed quick-dry spackle, you will have to wait up to thirty minutes for it to dry.
+However, if you use a premixed quick-dry spackle, you must wait up to thirty minutes for it to dry.

 The table below illustrates each spackle type and their respective drying time.

 |Standard||At least two hours|